ii/coredns/plugin/trace/README.md

 # trace

+## Name
-*trace* enables OpenTracing-based tracing of DNS requests as they go through the plugin chain.
+*trace* - enables OpenTracing-based tracing of DNS requests as they go through the plugin chain.

+## Description

+TODO

 ## Syntax